r-quantities/errors/cran-comments.md

 ## Downstream dependencies

 There are two downstream dependencies, quantities and constants, for which I'm the maintainer too.
-An update for quantities is required.
+No issues detected.